Coming in 2021

 “To roost, Supreme Mayor?” one of the militiamen said.

-Stepping behind her, they each grabbed an arm and escorted her toward the opening.
+Stepping behind her, each grabbed an arm.

 The mayor lifted one hand and wiggled his fingers.
 “Say hello to Bellatrix and Alheena for me.”